Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/hair/dynamics.rst

 fluid simulations and interpolating hair properties between the grid cells.

 Air Drag
-   Controls how thick the hair is around the hair causing the hair to flow slower.
+   Controls how thick the air is around the hair causing the hair to flow slower.
 Internal Friction
    Amount of friction between individual hairs.